-PANCE Blueprint Endocrinology (7%)
+PANCE Blueprint Endocrinology (6%)

 Pituitary dwarfism (GH deficiency) Lecture

-Patient will present as → a 3-year-old male who is brought to your office by his mother who is concerned that he is not growing appropriately.
+Patient will present as → a 3-year-old male who is brought to your office by his mother, who is concerned that he is not growing appropriately.
 Physical examination is notable for frontal bossing and shortened upper and lower extremities.
 His axial skeleton appears normal.
-He is at the fourth percentile for height and 95th percentile for head circumference.
+He is at the fourth percentile for height and the 95th percentile for head circumference.
 He demonstrates normal intelligence and can speak in three-word sentences.
-He first sat up without support at twelve months and started walking at 24 months.
+He first sat up without support at 12 months and started walking at 24 months.
 Labs reveal decreased GH and decreased IGF-1.

 Pituitary dwarfism, or growth hormone deficiency, is a condition in which the pituitary gland does not make enough growth hormone.
 This results in a child's slow growth pattern and unusually small stature (below average height)